Herpetic whitlow (whitlow finger)

 Antiviral tablets can help your finger to heal more quickly.

-If you cannot see a GP within 48 hours, the infection will go away without treatment within 2 to 4 weeks.
-But there are things you can do yourself to help.
+If you cannot see a GP within 48 hours, the infection will usually go away without treatment within 2 to 3 weeks.

-Things you can do to help herpetic whitlow
+Things you can do if you have herpetic whitlow

-do not touch other parts of your body or other people with your infected finger to avoid spreading the infection
+do not touch other people with your infected finger to avoid spreading the infection

-do not try to drain the fluid – this can cause the infection to spread
+do not try to drain the fluid by squeezing the affected area

 Causes of herpetic whitlow